Turn on Javascript

 • Remain Calm.

-• Try to float on your back, keep your arms under the water and breath steadily.
+• Try to float on your back, keep your arms under the water and breathe steadily.

 • Wave one hand in the air to attract attention.